Who took this picture?

 A picture is worth a thousand words!

 Living organisms, including plants, cannot be displayed at the fair.
 Nor can any preserved materials, chemicals of any sort (no, not even water), sharp items, foods, or flammable items.
 Leave your experiment at home: add photographs to your board instead.

 No advertising or sponsorship—not even your school!

 “Awards, medals, business cards, flags, endorsements and/or acknowledgments (graphic or written)” are not allowed at the project.
 [Note: this includes school logos, etc.] (Exception: Intel ISEF medal(s) may be worn at all times.)

 It’s all fun and games until somebody gets hurt …

-If your project involves human subjects, vertebrate animals, hazardous substances, or biological agents of any type, you must have your research plan reviewed and approved by an Institutional Review Board of qualified experts before experimentation begins.
-You may be required to complete additional forms.
-Certain types of projects are prohibited, so read the rules carefully!
+If your project involves human subjects, vertebrate animals, hazardous substances, or biological agents of any type, you must have your research plan reviewed and approved by an Institutional Review Board (IRB) of qualified experts before experimentation begins.
+If your project involves human subjects, this IRB approval is all you need.
+If your project involves vertebrate animals, hazardous substances, or biological agents of any type, you MUST have PRE-APPROVAL from the SUSEF Scientific Review Committee (SRC).
+Certain types of projects are prohibited altogether, so read the rules carefully!

 Does your mother know about this?